Mohammedabdalqader/DRL/Project-2_Continuous-Control/README.md

 # Project 2: Continuous Control

-For this project I have trained my Agent with DDDDPG:
+For this project I have trained my Agent with Distributed distributional deep deterministic policy gradients(D4PG) algorithm:

 You will find my implementation and checkpoints in the "Continuous-Control" folder